 To develop a set of performance-based specifications that States may use to procure devices that meet the Federal Motor Carrier Safety Administration (FMCSA) requirements for quality and effectiveness for detecting wheel hazards.

-Since 2007, Oak Ridge National Laboratory (ORNL) has been involved in data collection efforts involving an Infrared-Based Screening System (IBSS) developed by International Electronic Machine Corporation, called the Smart Infrared Inspection System (SIRIS).
-Since 2007, testing has included proof of concept, pilot testing, and an extensive field operational test in which SIRIS was used to screen for vehicle brake, tire, and bearing defects in a real-world environment.
+Since 2007, the Oak Ridge National Laboratory (ORNL) has been involved in data collection efforts involving an IBSS called the Smart Infrared Inspection System (SIRIS).
+Since 2007, testing has included proof of concept, pilot testing, and an extensive field operational test during which SIRIS was used to screen for vehicle brake, tire, and bearing defects in a real-world environment.
 Currently, ORNL is developing performance and test specifications for these types of systems.

-The findings from the past research will be used to develop a set of performance specifications for an IBSS that are "outcome-based" relative to the system's ability to determine defects from a given group of real-world vehicles.
+The findings from the past research will be used to develop a set of IBSS performance specifications that are “outcome-based” relative to the system’s ability to determine defects from a given group of real-world vehicles.

 Performance specifications and field testing effectiveness data.

-September 2011: Final report completed and is under Agency review.
+September 2012 Final report completed and is under Agency review

 Oak Ridge National Laboratory